 Before buying a home, you will need to choose who you’re going to work with through the homebuying process.
-This starts with your real estate agent.
-But your mortgage loan officer can be almost as important to the project.
+This starts with your real estate agent, though your mortgage loan officer can be almost as important.
 They can advise you on refinancing or home equity loans if you already own a home.
 A financial advisor can also help you adjust your financial plan to meet your home loan needs.
-In either case, once you have a loan expert you can trust and depend on, you will rely on that person for years, regardless of the company they work for.
+In either case, once you have a loan expert you can trust, you will likely rely on that person for years, regardless of the company they work for.

 Definition of Banks and Mortgage Companies